puppetlabs/puppet-docs/source/puppet/5.1/lang_updating_manifests.markdown

 ## Check your comparisons

-Some comparison operations have changed in Puppet 4.
+Some comparison operations have changed starting with Puppet 4.0.
 Read about [expressions and operators][expressions] for the full details.

 ### Regular expressions against non-strings